Email FacebookTwitterMenu burgerClose thin

 Taxes in Sweden are notoriously high, though the burden of these taxes falls primarily on consumption rather than corporate earnings.
 That has fostered the rise of global giants like Ikea, Volvo, Electrolux and Ericsson.

 What expats pay in taxes varies depending on a person’s stay in the country.
 For example, anyone staying six months per year or longer will pay the highest taxes, and anyone who is a resident but chooses to stay for less than six months may pay less.
-There is an opportunity for expatriate tax relief that reduces salary tax.
+There is also an opportunity for expatriate tax relief that reduces salary tax.

-However, if you are not working during your Swedish retirement then these laws may not apply to you.
+However, if you are not working during your Swedish retirement, then these laws may not apply to you.
 Sweden taxes foreign-earned income if you are considered a resident.
 This includes your American pension and capital gains.
-If you want to avoid paying taxes in the U.S. and being taxed again in Sweden, it is a good idea to work with a tax professional and a financial advisor.
+If you want to avoid paying taxes in the U.S. and being taxed again in Sweden, it’s a good idea to work with a tax professional and a financial advisor.
 They can help you navigate the complicated tax codes such as the U.S.-Sweden Tax Treaty, which helps determine how both countries will treat income.

 Safety in Sweden